-All ability levels welcome.
-From beginner, intermediate, to advanced; every student will acquire new skills on instrument of choice, which may include but is not limited to: ukulele, guitar, bass, and/or piano.
+Open elective for all students in grades 9-12.
+All ability levels are welcome.
+From beginner, intermediate, to advanced; every student will acquire new skills on their instrument of choice, which may include but is not limited to: ukulele, guitar, bass, and/or piano.
 Knowledge of music theory is useful but not essential.
 Create community and develop individual talents in this collaborative, hands-on, playing-centered class, which will cover existing music and explore improvisation.
+Note: this class does not count as Performing Ensemble credit.